ministryofjustice/github-collaborators/README.md

 This will be the case if access was granted by a repository administrator via the github UI.

-> You should not need to do this manually - there is a github action which runs daily, and removes all collaborators who are not defined in terraform code.
+> You should not need to do this manually - there is a github action which runs daily, and removes all the collaborators who are not defined in terraform code.

 To remove such a collaborator, use [this GitHub Action](https://github.com/ministryofjustice/github-collaborators/actions?query=workflow%3A%22Remove+a+collaborator%22)